Nian gao: Significance and rituals

 Nian gao sounds identical to 年高, meaning "higher year," implying promotions or prosperity year after year.
 This association makes nian gao a popular gift item during the New Year period.
 The traditional nian gao is round with an auspicious decoration such as the character for prosperity (福) on its top.
 The character is often written in the traditional Chinese script.

 As a gift item, nian gao are fashioned into different shapes with attractive packaging to suit the festive season.
 Popular designs include a pair of carps (年年有餘) symbolizing surplus every year, ingots (元寶), or the God of Wealth (財神).
 These designs are auspicious symbols and send good wishes for the New Year.

 Production

 Despite numerous varieties, they all share the same glutinous rice ingredient that is pounded or ground into a paste and, depending on the variety, may simply be molded into shape or cooked again to settle the ingredient.
 Nian gao has many varieties, including the types found in Cantonese cuisine, Fujian cuisine, Shanghai cuisine, and northern Chinese cuisine.

 Types

 Guangdong/Cantonese cuisine

-The Guangdong variety is sweetened, usually with brown sugar.
+The Guangdong variety is sweetened, usually with Chinese brown sugar.
 It is distinct with a dark yellow color.
 The paste is poured into a cake pan and steamed once more to settle the mixture.
 The batter is steamed until it solidifies and served in thick slices.
 It may be eaten as is.
 The nian gao becomes stretchy and extremely sticky.
 It can also be served as a pudding flavored with rosewater or red bean paste.